ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 When fetch the car
 Then return the car.

-[] Case3
+[X] Case3
 Given two parked cars and two parking tickets
 When fetch the car
 Return right car.

+[] Case4
+Given a wrong ticket
+When fetch the car
+Return nothing